Hamza417/Inure/README.md

 If you are a developer and want your app to be listed in the FOSS panel of Inure, there are two ways this can be done.

-1. You can publish your app on F-Droid and inure will automatically fetch the list from the F-Droid's repositories.
+1. You can publish your app on F-Droid.
+Inure automatically mark the app as FOSS if it's available on F-Droid.
 2. You can add `open_source` tag in your app's manifest file and Inure will fetch this info during the runtime and will include your app based on the flag.

    ```xml
     <application